AnastasisKratsios/Random_Lipschitz_Partition/README.md

 https://web.math.princeton.edu/~naor/homepage%20files/EXTdiff.pdf

-Given a positive integer $N$ and a real-number, this codes partitions the space into N random subsets such that:
+Given a positive integer N and a real-number, this codes partitions the space into N random subsets such that:

  - Minimum probability that two nearby data-points are in different partitions,
  - Each has the same number of datapoints on average.

 Can be used in Architopes (see: https://arxiv.org/abs/2006.14378) to make the regression algorithm semi-supervised.

+Can be interpreted as Lipschitz function from Euclidean space into Wasserstein-1 space thereon!
+See linked paper of N. Assaf.

 ---------------------------------